Samantha & Laine’s wedding at The Lawn

 Before the coffee was served at the end of the wedding breakfast, impromptu dancing had begun amongst the tables in the centre of the Orangerie.
 Whilst the fabulous singer, Harry Martin, reached his finale with the family’s favourite – The Jam’s A Town Called Malice – almost every guest was up dancing and singing along.
 It certainly got the party started and it made for some great great pictures too.

-The lovely wedding suppliers we worked with at The Lawn
+The lovely wedding suppliers we worked with at The Lawn, Rochford.

 Hair by Wedding Hair Boutique